 - Information about Abandoned Uranium Mines on the Navajo Nation

 - Contact Information

-Freeport-McMoRan, Inc. is a mining company based in Pheonix, Arizona.
-The company is the world’s largest producer of molybdenum, and the second largest producer of copper.
+Freeport-McMoRan, Inc. is a mining company based in Phoenix, Arizona.
 The affiliated subsidiaries of Freeport-McMoRan performing the cleanup work are:

 - Cyprus Amax (a successor-in-interest to Vanadium Corporation of America and Climax Uranium Company established in 1993 through the merger of Cyprus Minerals Company and Amax Inc. and

 From 1944 to 1986, nearly 30 million tons of uranium ore were extracted from Navajo lands under leases with the Navajo Nation.
 EPA has identified 523 abandoned uranium mines on the Navajo Nation (NN), encompassing more than 27,000 square miles within Utah, New Mexico, and Arizona.

 The unique geology of the region makes the Navajo Nation rich in uranium, a radioactive ore in high demand after the development of atomic power and weapons at the close of World War II.

 The federal government, through the Atomic Energy Commission (AEC), was the sole purchaser of uranium until 1966, when commercial sales of uranium began.
 The AEC continued to purchase ore until 1970.
 The last uranium mine on the Navajo Nation shut down in 1986.